+Like a pair of twins, two stars shine prominently in the evening skies in February each year.
+They are Pollux and Castor in the constellation Gemini the Twins.
 Pollux, also known as Beta Geminorum, is slightly brighter than Castor.
 It shines with a golden glow while Castor appears whiter.
 Pollux is the 18th brightest star in Earth’s night sky.

-Here are two ways to find Pollux and Castor.
+There are two good ways to find Pollux and Castor.
 From a Northern Hemisphere location face generally northward to find the Big Dipper asterism in the constellation Ursa Major.
 Draw an imaginary line diagonally through the bowl of the Big Dipper, from the star Megrez through the star Merak.
 You are going in the direction opposite of the Big Dipper’s handle.

 This line will point to Castor and Pollux.